Norwegian Forest Cat Cat

 Finding a Norwegian Forest Cat to Adopt

-With a typical weight of 12-16 lbs and lifespan of 14-16 yrs, the Norwegian Forest Cat requires thoughtful care tailored to their specific breed characteristics.
+12-16 lbs body size, 14-16 yrs expected life — and the Norwegian Forest Cat has particular breed-specific care realities worth learning up front, not in reaction to problems.
 At 12-16 lbs with a life expectancy spanning 14-16 yrs, the Norwegian Forest Cat represents one of the more balanced and adaptable cat breeds available.

 Breed-Specific Rescues